rajeevthapa09/FinanceApp/report.md

 * Yesterday: I worked on budget page and finance page.
 I did some research on how to use Finance API to extract stock information
 * Today: I will work on implmenting Finance API and Budget page.
 * Block: Low Energy/Overthinking/Health.
 I am worried I am not fast enough with the project and I am behind.

+## 12/04/2023
+* Yesterday: I worked on trying to use Square api to work for the payment transaction
+* Today: I will work on implmenting Payment code, Finance API and Budget page.
+* Block: Figuring out how to use Square sandbox is taking time.